13 Transforming data

 Thus, the true value of the summarise() function lies in the fact that it aggregates not only over all values of a variable (i.e., entire columns), but also over the levels of grouped variables, or all combinations of grouped variables.
 To use this feature, we need to precede a summarise() function by a group_by() function.

-Using group_by() for changing the aggregation unit
+6. Using group_by() for changing the unit of aggregation

 The group_by() function does very little by itself, but becomes immensely powerful in combination with other dplyr commands.
 To see how this works, let’s select only four variables from our st data and examine the effects of group_by():